-So you want to learn to play Vampire: the Eternal Struggle (VTES), huh?
-Well, it’s a complicated game and there is a lot to understand.
-Fortunately, there are a number of resources that will help you get started.
-If you are looking for general information about the game, where to buy cards, or how to build decks, you’ll want to check out my New Players’ Corner.
-It has a ton of great information about the game.
+If you want to learn how to play Vampire: the Eternal Struggle (VTES), then you’ve come to the right place!
+If you are instead looking for general information about the game, where to buy cards, build decks, etc, you’ll want to check out my New Players’ Corner.

 Each player starts the game with 30 pool (as in “pool of influence”) which is your life total.
 Pool is spent in a number of ways such as bribing vampires into your service, gaining control over important locations, and purchasing equipment.
-If your Prey is ever reduced to 0 pool (regardless of whether you killed them or somebody else finished them off accidentally), they are eliminated from the game, and you gain a Victory Point and 6 additional pool.
+If your Prey is ever reduced to 0 pool (regardless of whether you killed them or somebody else finished them off accidentally) they are eliminated from the game, and you gain 1 Victory Point and 6 additional pool.
 The next player to your left now becomes your new Prey.
-At the end of the game (or at the end of 2 hours, whichever comes first), the player with the most Victory Points (even if they have been eliminated) is the winner!

 Many thanks to David Corson-Knowles and Mark Jasper for their in-depth edits of this guide, and for minor corrections by many members of the VTES community – their collective improvements have helped to bring clarity and simplicity to this complex game (and ensured that everything I’ve written is accurate!).